-We may earn United States source shipping income that will be subject to United States income tax, thereby reducing our cash available for distributions to you.
+We may earn shipping income that will be subject to United States income tax, thereby reducing our cash available for distributions to you.

-Under U.S. tax rules, our gross U.S. source shipping income (that is, income attributable to shipping transportation that begins and/or ends in the United States) will be subject to a 4% U.S. income tax (without allowance for deductions).
-Our U.S. source shipping income may fluctuate, and we will not qualify for any exemption from this U.S. tax.
+Under U.S. tax rules, 50% of our gross income attributable to shipping that begins or ends in the United States will be subject to a 4% U.S. income tax (without allowance for deductions).
+The amount of this income may fluctuate, and we will not qualify for any exemption from this U.S. tax.
 Many of our charters contain provisions that obligate the charterers to reimburse us for this 4% U.S. tax.
 To the extent we are not actually reimbursed by our charterers, the 4% U.S. tax will decrease our cash that is available for dividends.